tingold/pgdog/docs/docs/architecture/benchmarks.md

 #### 1 client

 Benchmarks with `-c 1` (1 client) are a good baseline for what's possible under the best possible circumstances.
-There is no contention on resources and pgDog effectively receives data in one socket and pushes it out the other.
+There is no contention on resources and PgDog effectively receives data in one socket and pushes it out the other.

 #### 10 clients